jtkhair/Certifai_MLFullstack_Capstone/README.md

 ## Introduction
-This web application is developed based on the joint work between the [Marine Technology Centre](http://www.mtc-utm.my/) , Universiti Teknologi Malaysia (UTM) and the [Hiekata Laboratory](https://is.edu.k.u-tokyo.ac.jp/top), University of Tokyo (UTokyo).
+This web application is developed based on the joint work between the [Marine Technology Centre](http://www.mtc-utm.my/) , Universiti Teknologi Malaysia (UTM) and the [Hiekata Laboratory](https://is.edu.k.u-tokyo.ac.jp/top), University of Tokyo (UTokyo) under the UTM research project "Predictive Model for Ship Design and Configuration Using Machine Learning
+- Model Development and Validation".
 The details of the ship powering prediction modelling is described in the [research paper](https://bit.ly/3mL96kz) presented in the International Conference on Design and Concurrent Engineering 2021 & Manufacturing System Conference 2021